9 Things that Fascinated me in South Korea 8 Years Ago

 3. Urban Architecture.

 N Seoul Tower (also known as Namsan Tower or Seoul Tower) at night.
-I liked the light show accompanied by the classical music.
+I liked the light show accompanied by classical music.

 4. Preservation of Cultural Heritage.